-Tool / battery protection system
+Battery protection system

-The tool is equipped with a tool/battery protection system.
-This system automatically cuts off power to the motor to extend tool and battery life.
-The tool will automatically stop during operation if the tool or battery is placed under one of the following conditions:
+The tool is equipped with a battery protection system.
+This system automatically cuts off power to the motor to extend battery life.

+The tool will automatically stop during operation if the tool and/or battery are placed under one of the following conditions: